Medicine

 November 11, 2012

 "Dr. Gifford-Jones, should I agree to a flu shot this year?"
 Fear of this vaccine has been triggered by recent newspaper accounts of impurities found in some products.
 Although they are unfounded, every year some people still refuse the shot.
 When that's the case, they should learn how Dr. Frederick R. Klenner saved many patients from life-threatening viral infections, and the bite of a rattlesnake.
 Why Dr. Klenner was never given the Nobel Prize in Medicine is hard to understand.
 He was a family doctor in North Carolina.
 Unfortunately he wasn't my doctor when I awakened one morning with the worst headache I'd ever experienced.
-I was in my final year at The Harvard Medical School and later that day I...Read More
+I was in my final year at the Harvard Medical School and later that day I...Read More

 Alternate Treatments, Medicine, Miscellaneous